 There are also legal deadlines for filing personal injury lawsuits after car accidents.
 You could lose your right to compensation if you don’t initiate your lawsuit within a specific period per state law.
-That’s why you should seek help from an attorney and start your case immediately after a collision to avoid running out of time.
+To avoid running out of time, you should seek help from a car accident lawyer immediately.

 How Long After a Car Accident Can You Sue?